What are third-party metrics in reporting?

 Are third-party metrics available in the Campaign Table?

 We currently only have third-party metrics on Report Builder.
-We however do have Budget delivery that is extracted from third-party configured CPM if the adset uses third-party measurement partner.
+We do have Budget delivery, which is extracted from a third-party-configured CPM if the ad set uses a third-party measurement partner.

-We have retroactively updated these values on adsets that use third-party as their measurement partner so these metrics are now more accurate.
+We have retroactively updated these values for ad sets that use third-party measurement partners, so these metrics are now more accurate.

-Why isn’t there a 1st-party budget delivery and a 3rd-party budget delivery metric?
+Why aren’t there 1st-party and 3rd-party budget delivery metrics?

-Budget delivery is calculated based on the pricing model set by the customer.
-Once this has been set and the customer has chosen their measurement partner, there is going to be only a single budget delivery value per adset and hence we don’t have two distinct metric for these.
+Budget delivery is calculated based on the customer’s pricing model.
+Once this has been set and the customer has chosen their measurement partner, there is going to be only a single budget delivery value per ad set and hence we don’t have two distinct metrics for these.

-Based on the level-breakdown selection, an account may contain an inactive adsets and hence the result may contain third-party measured data and hence it’s not possible to support non-level breakdowns in this case.
-Please add a filter to select only adsets, campaigns or creatives that do not use third-party measurement partners for these breakdowns.
+Based on the level-breakdown selection, an account may contain inactive ad sets, and hence the result may include third-party-measured data; therefore, it’s not possible to support non-level-breakdowns in this case.
+Please add a filter to select only ad sets, campaigns, or creatives that do not use third-party measurement partners for these breakdowns.

-Alternatively, you can reach out to Campaign Success team (UTSCAMPS) to disable inactive adsets that use third-party measurement, but as a disclaimer, this will make budget delivery on these adsets inaccurate.
+Alternatively, you can reach out to the Campaign Success team (UTSCAMPS) to disable inactive ad sets that use third-party measurement, but as a disclaimer, this will make budget delivery on these ad sets inaccurate.

 What are the systems that support third-party metrics?